sergiugotacloud/ephemeral-preview-environments-aws/README.md

 - **Security groups enforce least privilege at the network layer.** ECS tasks are never directly exposed to the internet — all traffic routes through the ALB.
 - **Observability must be designed in from the start.** ALB health checks and ECS task status provide visibility at every layer without additional instrumentation.
 - **Cost and architecture are inseparable.** Ephemeral environments cost nothing when idle.
 The destroy step is as important as the apply step.
+- **Dependency graphs only become visible when you reverse them.** Building infrastructure teaches you how services connect.
+Destroying it teaches you how they depend on each other.

 ---